schreter/hue_rule_configurator/README.md

 - `on` - turn the light on
 - `off` - turn the light off
 - `toggle` - toggle the state of the light (see example)

+On and off actions create one rule, toggle action creates two rules.

 ### Dim